Dafnemami/Dafnemami/README.md

 - 👨‍💻 All of my projects are available at "someday"

-- ⚡ Fun fact **I won a rock, paper, scissors tournament among 40 people.**
+- ⚡ Fun fact: I won a rock, paper, scissors tournament among 40 people.

 <h3 align="left">Connect with me:</h3>